AustinOverholt/ngSpa/README.md

 # ngSpa

-A single page angular application
+A single page angular application.

 I use this project to test out new things I'm working on and learning.